Glareone/CryptoTrade-grpc-aggregator/README.md

-# GRPC server
+# GRPC Server
-GRPC Feed Data Source.
-The initial source of data for our demonstration.
+in this repository you may find GRPC Feed Data Source.

-In other projects you may find another name: `BTC Broker` or `grpcServer`.
+&#9745; uni-directional message sending.

-## grpc Consumer\Client
+## GRPC Consumer \ Client

 You may find a client which consumes information from this server in my another repository: [GRPC Consumer](https://github.com/Glareone/CryptoTrade-grpc-consumer)